Top Neighborhoods In Phoenix For Families

 In between east Phoenix and Scottsdale, Arcadia is a historic Phoenix neighborhood that is among the most coveted in the entire metro area.
 Built on former orange groves, the Arcadia neighborhood is located between 44th Street and 68th Street as well as Oak Street and Camelback Mountain.
 The neighborhood is characterized by many large (mostly midcentury) ranch style homes on oversized lots.
 So in addition to being an exceptionally safe Phoenix neighborhood, kids who live in Arcadia can usually bank on having a large backyard to play in.
 Be forewarned, though, the competition to buy reasonably priced homes in Arcadia can be fierce given the area’s popularity.

-When considering Phoenix neighborhoods, parents and families do not need to get overly worried getting out their Phoenix neighborhoods map to compare with school district boundaries.
+When considering Phoenix neighborhoods, parents and families do not need to get overly worried about looking at their neighborhood map to compare school district boundaries.
 The state of Arizona has been a pioneer when it comes to school choice, having enacted measures to create a statewide open enrollment policy as early as the 1980s.
-Because of this policy, can enroll in any public state-funded school of their choosing, regardless of attendance boundaries, just so long as there is room in the school.
-This is great news for parents who find they may have difficulty affording or liking homes in a specific area and would rather live somewhere else nearby.
-Having said that, here are the Phoenix neighborhoods with perhaps the best schools, a good starting point when deciding which areas families should start their house hunts in.
+Because of this policy, a student can enroll in any public state-funded school of their choosing (regardless of attendance boundaries) just so long as the school isn’t maxed out with students.
+This is great news for parents who would rather live somewhere else nearby.
+Having said that, here are the Phoenix neighborhoods with perhaps the best schools and can serve as a good starting point when deciding which areas families should start their house hunts in.

 Just east of the Phoenix portion of the Deer Valley Unified School District, the Paradise Valley Unified School District serves northeast Phoenix as well as some parts of Scottsdale.
-North Canyon High School and Pinnacle High School are both located in the area and are frequently mentioned in any materials discussing the best schools in Phoenix.
+North Canyon High School and Pinnacle High School are both located in the area and are frequently mentioned when discussing the best schools in the Phoenix Area.

 Containing parts of both the Biltmore and Arcadia neighborhoods, Camelback East is the official name of the large urban village recognized by the City of Phoenix as the area sitting between Piestewa Peak and Camelback Mountain.
 Camelback East is mostly served by the Creighton School District (though Arcadia kids usually go to the Scottsdale Unified School District).
 Creighton is home to award winning schools and churns out some of the Valley’s best and brightest.

-If you would like to learn more about neighborhoods in Phoenix, feel free to call or drop us a line.
-Whether you are new to the Phoenix area or are interested in some neighborhoods that might have changed without you realizing, we pride ourselves on our ability to find the right neighborhood for every family and lifestyle.
+If you would like to learn more about homes in Phoenix, feel free to call or drop us a line.
+Whether you are new to the Phoenix area or are interested in finding out more information about some of the previously mentioned neighborhoods in this article, we pride ourselves on our ability to find the right neighborhood for every family and lifestyle.